Welcome to the new KidsHealth website! See what is new.

 The blisters and ulcers usually go away after 7 to 10 days.

-The photos below show examples of blisters in the mouth and on the hands and feet of a child with hand, foot and mouth disease.
+Photo of blisters on the hand of a child with hand, foot and mouth disease.

 Photo of blisters in a child's mouth